-Last Monday I boarded a plane to spend the week with my daughter who had just had her fourth child, our twentieth grandchild.
+Last Monday I boarded a plane to spend the week with my daughter who had just had her fourth child, our 20th grandchild.
 She and I both had big plans for the week which included lots of cuddling with the precious newborn.
-On Tuesday night my husband arrived ready for the much anticipated day to come; reading books to little ones, belated birthday presents for the twins, and a visit to an ice cream shop were all on the agenda.
+On Tuesday night my husband arrived, ready for the much-anticipated day to come.
+Reading books to little ones, belated birthday presents for the twins, and a visit to an ice cream shop were all on the agenda.

-Yes, God, I know, “all things work together for good,” but what’s so good about exposing our daughter, son-in-law and grandkids to a bunch of germs?
+Yes, God, I know that “all things work together for good,” but what’s so good about exposing our daughter, son-in-law and grandkids to a bunch of germs?